Rhonda Fleming: Later career

 In the 1960s, Fleming became involved with other businesses and began performing regularly on stage and in Las Vegas.

 One of her final film roles was a bit part as Edith von Secondburg in the comedy The Nude Bomb (1980) starring Don Adams.
-She also appeared in Waiting for the Wind (1990).
+Her final film appearance was in the TV movie Waiting for the Wind (1991) with Robert Mitchum and Jameson Parker.

 Fleming has a star on the Hollywood Walk of Fame.
 In 2007, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.

 Personal life and death

-Fleming worked for several charities, especially in the field of cancer care, and served on the committees of many related organizations.
-In 1991, with her fifth husband Ted Mann, she established the Rhonda Fleming Mann Clinic for Women's Comprehensive Care at the UCLA Medical Center.
+Fleming worked for several charities and was a supporter of numerous organizations fighting cancer, homelessness, and child abuse, and served on the committees of many related organizations.
+For example, in 1991, with her fifth husband Ted Mann, she established the Rhonda Fleming Mann Clinic for Women's Comprehensive Care, and the Rhonda Fleming Mann Resource Center for Women with Cancer, at the UCLA Medical Center, in 1988, she was a founding member of STOP CANCER, a non-profit funding initiative for cancer research and prevention, was an ambassador for Childhelp, committed to the treatment of victims of child abuse, established two Rhonda Fleming Family Centers for P.A.T.H.
+(People Assisting the Homeless), supported the Providence Saint John’s Health Center, and established The Rhonda Fleming Mann Research Fellowship at the City of Hope Hospital, a National Cancer Institute Designated Cancer Center.
+Further, she supported the ARCS Foundation (Achievement Rewards for College Scientists), was a Life Associate of Pepperdine University, supported the Alzheimer's Research Foundation in France (Fondation Recherche Alzheimer), was a lifetime member of the Freedoms Foundation, was a benefactor of the Los Angeles Music Center, was a trustee board member of World Opportunities International (WOI) (a faith-based religious and broadcast ministry), and a trustee of The UCLA Foundation.

 In 1964, Fleming spoke at the Project Prayer rally attended by 2,500 at the Shrine Auditorium in Los Angeles.
 The gathering, which was hosted by Anthony Eisley, a star of ABC's Hawaiian Eye series, sought to flood the United States Congress with letters in support of mandatory school prayer following two United States Supreme Court decisions in 1962 and 1963 that invalidated the practice.
 Joining Fleming and Eisley at the rally were Walter Brennan, Lloyd Nolan, Dale Evans, Pat Boone and Gloria Swanson.
 Fleming declared, "Project Prayer is hoping to clarify the First Amendment to the Constitution and reverse this present trend away from God."
 Eisley and Fleming added that John Wayne, Ronald Reagan, Roy Rogers, Mary Pickford, Jane Russell, Ginger Rogers and Pat Buttram would also have attended the rally had their schedules not been in conflict.